 Almost all B2B companies have a need for leads.
 What they don't all have is the time to acquire them.

-While there are numerous services offering up automated lead data, the quality of those leads is questionable at best.
+While there are many businesses that offer automated lead data, the quality of those leads is questionable at best.
 That means there's good money to be made sourcing qualified leads for time-strapped, growth-focused companies.

 AeroLeads' Pushkar Gaikwad has some good advice on how to do this.
 "Partner with local marketing agencies and provide them with B2B data, prospects and leads, based on their requirements," he says.
 "You can gather such data using various free and paid online tools.
 Later you can start your own lead generation agency, too."

 6. Food or Coffee Truck

 Running a restaurant or coffee shop is a risky business, primarily because the overhead is so high.
 COVID-19 regulations also made it difficult for restaurants to adapt and thrive, which makes the food industry an even more risky one to enter into.
-However, traditional brick-and-mortars are not your only option when it comes to managing a food or drink business.
-You can be super-successful for a fraction of the cost with a food or coffee truck.
-In addition, this is a great alternative for foodies who want the experience of great food while being socially distant.
+However, traditional brick-and-mortars are not your only option when it comes to building a food or drink business.
+You can start a food business for a fraction of the cost with a food or coffee truck.

 Izaak Crook of AppInstitute agrees.
 "Food trucks are a fantastic way to showcase your culinary expertise without the overhead of opening a static restaurant — and what's more, you can take your food on the road to different events and festivals to raise awareness of your brand," he explains.
 "Create your own mobile app for your truck and help to build a loyal customer base through offering a loyalty scheme — and even offer pre-ordering so that punters don't have to wait out in the cold whilst you prepare their meals!"